 - the support person appears to be under the influence of alcohol or drugs or is noisy or violent, or

-- there is no suitable seating available in the rear of the vehicle presented for the test.
+- there's no suitable seating available in the back of the vehicle being used for the test.

-If you are on a learner licence, you need to be accompanied to the test site by a supervisor, as you are not legally allowed to drive alone.
+If you're on a learner licence, you must be accompanied to the test site by a supervisor, as you're not legally allowed to drive alone.

 When you get to the test location

-When you first arrive at the location of your test, the testing officer will need to check your driver licence to verify your identity and see if you have any special requirements on your licence.
+When you first arrive at the test location, the testing officer will check your driver licence to verify your identity, and see if you have any special requirements on your licence.
 The testing officer will hold on to your licence during the test.

-The testing officer will do a pre-drive check of the car you have provided for the test.
-They will check that:
+The testing officer will do a pre-drive check of the car you've provided for the test.
+They'll check that:

-- the vehicle is sitting square to the road, indicating all tyres have equal pressure
+- the vehicle's sitting square to the road, indicating all tyres have equal pressure

-- there is no obvious damage to the vehicle that could be considered dangerous
+- there's no obvious damage to the vehicle that could be considered dangerous

 - the tyres have a legal tread depth and have no uneven wear, and the wheels appear undamaged